euroscipy/www.euroscipy.org/content/pages/2019/finaid.md

 Would you really love to join EuroSciPy but can't afford it?
 We can help you!

-Thanks to the support of the Python Software Foundation, the EuroPython Society, and NUMFocus we are glad to consider giving financial support to everyone who may need it in order to join the conference.
+Thanks to the support of the Python Software Foundation, and the EuroPython Society, we are offering a financial aid program to support people who may need it in order to join the conference.

 We offer two types of financial aid grants: